yangymargaret/REUNION/README.md

 pip install .

-The virtual environment name could be changed to other preferred names.
+The virtual environment name can be changed to other preferred names.

 ## Usage
 ### Unify